Top Tips For Preventing Athlete’s Foot

-Add a few drops of tea tree oil in a liter of water and soak your feet in it for a couple of minutes.
+Add a few drops of tea tree oil to a liter of water and soak your feet in it for a couple of minutes.
 Tea tree oil has natural antibacterial and antifungal properties that can effectively treat common fungal infections such as athlete’s foot, ringworm, and candidiasis.
-You can also topically apply tea tree oil in your foot.
+You can also topically apply tea tree oil to your foot.

-This natural oil has incredible antifungal properties that can fight athlete’s foot.
-According to studies, you can make the most out of the antifungal properties of neem oil by applying the product for at least three times a day in your foot.
+This natural oil has incredible antifungal properties that can fight an athlete’s foot.
+According to studies, you can make the most out of the antifungal properties of neem oil by applying the product at least three times a day to your foot.

-Although it has a strong scent, crushed garlic is actually known to treat athlete’s foot and other fungal infections.
-You just have to use four to five gloves, crush it thoroughly and apply it topically on your foot.
+Although it has a strong scent, crushed garlic is actually known to treat athlete’s feet and other fungal infections.
+You just have to use four to five gloves, crush them thoroughly and apply them topically on your foot.
 You can do this twice every day or more frequently as needed.

 If you follow all of the tips in this article and none still worked, work with a professional.
 They can properly assess and diagnose your problem on an athlete’s foot and come up with tailored-fit solutions.